nathaneltitane/dextop/README.md

 ### Hardware requirements:

 - Modern Android device (Android 7.0+: Termux limitation)
+- Approximately 4GB in free storage for symmetric setup (Termux and distribution container)
 - Mouse (bluetooth or other)
 - Keyboard (bluetooth or other)
 - Power source (for extended work periods and performance requirements: Samsung Dex limitation)